- A 3.5 kilowatt-hour (kWh) 10-panel system costs £7,026 on average in the UK

 In Leeds, for example, the typical three-bedroom house will save £469 per year and break even in 15 years.
 You’ll also enjoy free electricity for the next decade or so.

 In this article, we’ll explain everything you need to know about installing solar panels in Leeds.
-We’ll explore costs, installation processes, the impact of the weather and which schemes, grants and loans are available.
+We’ll explore costs, the installation process, the impact of the weather, and which grants for solar panels are available.

-If you’ve already done your research and are ready to install them, fill out this form to receive free, no obligation quotes from our list of trusted suppliers.
+If you’ve already done your research and are ready to install solar panels, fill out this form to receive free, no obligation quotes from our list of trusted suppliers.

-As we’ve already mentioned, the annual savings alone are enough to make getting solar panels worth getting in Leeds.
+Yes, the annual savings alone are enough to make solar panels worth getting in Leeds.

 With Leeds being in Yorkshire, all the following prices will be based on that county, so prices may vary.

-Solar panels have an average lifespan of 25 years and you’ll break even in 15 years, meaning the average three-bedroom house will make an average net profit of £4,683.
-For one-to-two bedroom homes, this will be £2,810 and £6,556 for four bedrooms.
+Solar panels have an average lifespan of 25 years (many solar panel models can last 40 years or more) and you’ll break even in 15 years, meaning the typical three-bedroom house will make an average net profit of £4,683.
+For one-to-two bedroom homes, this will be £2,810, going up to £6,556 for four-bedroom properties.

 Installing solar panels can also help reduce your reliance on the national grid.
-If you choose to install a solar battery, you can store more energy, which will come in handy during a power cut or to help further reduce your dependence on the grid.
+If you choose to install a solar battery, you can store the energy your solar panels generate., Solar batteries can also come in handy during a power cut, or to help reduce your dependence on the grid even further.

 When you’re gathering quotes, make sure to ask for solar battery costs and whether it would be worth installing one.
 Sometimes it’s as simple as asking your installer to add this capability, protecting you against power outages, while utilising renewable energy and reducing your carbon footprint.